morbrian/CarND-Behavioral-Cloning-P3/README.md

 In experimentation we added a `LocallyConnected2D` layer with the intuition that allowing the model to evaluate the parameters in isolation before entering the flatten layer.
-This did not perform much differently, but more than double the number of parameters so we removed it.
+This did not perform much differently, but more than doubled the number of parameters so we removed it.

-We did keep a `MaxPooling2D` layer in the model, as it seemed to perform a bit better.
+We did keep a `MaxPooling2D` layer in the model, as it seemed to perform a bit better in the couple trials we observed.

 When discussing whether the model performed well or not, we are using the observation of the vehicle staying in the middle of the road as our assessment.
-It is also important to note that there is a significant amount of randomness built into the data generator, so one or two runs of a particular model are not enough to make a fair assessment of performance.
+It is also important to note that there is a significant amount of randomness built into the data generator, so one or two runs of a particular model are not enough to make a fair comparison of performance with other network models.

 Number Epochs: 40
 Batch Size: 256
 Samples per Epoch: 20,000
-Training Duration: 2565.021s
+Training Duration: 4215.032s

         ____________________________________________________________________________________________________
         Layer (type)                     Output Shape          Param #     Connected to